PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - between_time               : Retrieves data between specific times of day.
 #     - tz_convert, tz_localize    : Converts or localizes time zones for a datetime Series.

-# 🔗 Reshaping and Reindexing
-#     - unstack                    : Reshapes the Series to a DataFrame by unstacking its index.
-#     - reset_index                : Resets the index of the Series, turning it into a DataFrame.
-#     - reorder_levels             : Reorders the levels of a MultiIndex Series.
-#     - squeeze                    : Reduces the dimensions of the Series.
-#     - drop_duplicates            : Drops duplicate values from the Series.
-#     - reorder_levels             : Reorders the levels of a MultiIndex Series.

 # 🔗 More Utilities
-#     - pop                        : Removes and returns an element from the Series.
 #     - pipe                       : Allows chaining operations using a function pipeline.
 #     - sample                     : Randomly samples from the Series.
 #     - memory_usage               : Returns the memory usage of the Series.
 #     - flags                      : Access to the flags of the Series (metadata).
 ```